Williamatoli-commits/Online-Library-Management-System/README.md

 ## How to Run
-1. Open library.cpp in a C++ compiler
+1. Open the Code prompt then library.cpp in a C++ compiler
 2. Compile the code
 3. Run the program
 4. Use the menu to add, view, search, borrow, return, or delete books